RhythmiCon/GamesLogger/README.md

 # GamesLogger
-Web app for logging video games you've played along with some details about each one.
+Web app built in vanilla JavaScript for logging video games you've played along with some details about each one.
+This was my first project and was created roughly 6 weeks into my learning journey.

 You can click 'New Game' on the front page to log a new entry.